-Result In Demultiplexer mode: display is always 0 Value 1 - 10 Display of the values according to the Demultiplexer function; optional selection of an analogue output
+Result In Demultiplexer mode: display is always 0 Value 1 - 10 (shown only in Demultiplexer mode) Display of the values according to the Demultiplexer function; optional selection of an analogue output

-• The Demultiplexer requires only one input variable.
+The Demultiplexer requires only one input variable.
 That input variable is transferred to an output variable according to the value of Multiplexer selection + Offset value.

-- When the Multiplexer selection input variable changes, the value will either be saved or will be overwritten with the value of the Result (enable = off) input variable, depending on the status of the Reset values parameter. - If Enable is set to OFF, the value for Result (enable = off) will be issued as the output for all 10 values.
+- When the Multiplexer selection input variable changes, the value will either be saved or will be overwritten with the value of the Result (Enable = OFF) input variable, depending on the status of the Reset values parameter. - If Enable is set to OFF, the value for Result (Enable = OFF) will be issued as the output for all 10 values.
 This can therefore be used as a way of resetting saved values. - If the value of the Multiplexer selection input variable (+ Offset value) is zero, negative or greater than 10, the values of the output variables will not be changed.